the-other-mariana/patientize/README.md

 4. Go to your folder's directory where this repo was stored. <br />
 5. Type on Powershell: `npm start`. <br />
 6. Open a web browser and type: `localhost:8000`. <br />

+*Note: The repo includes all the node_modules folder, so there is not need to run `npm install`*

 ## Output